Molasses Pumpkin Pecan Ginger Pie. OMG. It was gone in seconds. Great pie for Thanksgiving. Your family will love it.

 - Pour into the pie crust.

-- Use a pie crust shield or cover the edges of the crust with foil as they burn easily.
+- Use a pie crust shield or cover the edges of the crust with foil because they burn easily.

-- A knife inserted in the center should come out clean.
+- When done, a knife inserted in the center should come out clean.

 - Combine the pecans and the corn syrup and spread evenly over the cooled pie.